bsmth/content/files/en-us/web/svg/reference/attribute/fill/index.md

 sidebar: svgref
 ---

-The **`fill`** attribute has two different meanings.
+The SVG **`fill`** attribute has two different meanings.
 For shapes and text it's a presentation attribute that defines the color (_or any SVG paint servers like gradients or patterns_) used to paint the element; for animation it defines the final state of the animation.

 > [!NOTE]
 > When used as a presentation attribute, `fill` also has a CSS property counterpart: {{cssxref("fill")}}.
 When both are specified, the CSS property takes priority.